Top 5 Secrets to Bug Hunting Success in Software Testing

 - Quick Attacks: Unless you don’t have any prior or little knowledge and understanding of the software, you cannot gather requirements, which is a must requirement for formal preparation of test strategies, plans, and documentation.
 Instead of waiting for the requirements, quick attacks may be made on the software by executing wrong or inappropriate things.
 Quick attacks can be like

 - Leaving any field blank, which is mandatory to be filled.

 - Typing words in the field, that requires numbers only.

 - Typing numerous words or large numbers in the field, to check the acceptability and efficiency to handle, of the software.

-- Hit the bug hard: Discovery of bug may appear as success to you.
+- Hit the bug hard: Discovery of a bug may appear as a success to you.
 You may try to record your success in the bug-tracking report, but wait, this is just the beginning, not the end.
 Presence of bugs indicates potholes in the software, thereby confirming software’s unstable nature.
-Testers should take the advantage of this instability, and try to thrash the software, rudely by feeding it with unfeasible inputs, cutting down its resources, etc. This may results into revelation of more harmful bugs.
+Testers should take the advantage of this instability, and try to thrash the software, rudely by feeding it with unfeasible inputs, cutting down its resources, etc. This may result in the revelation of more harmful bugs.

-Testing is a large domain, which not only encompasses various approaches and strategies, to provide bug free product, but also empowers the testers to make use of their skills and experiences, to reveal out the defects in a software product, in any possible way.
+Testing is a large domain, which not only encompasses various approaches and strategies, to provide the bug-free product but also empowers the testers to make use of their skills and experiences, to reveal out the defects in a software product, in any possible way.
 Still, a tester may consider and go through above stated noteworthy points, to make a testing process, easier and meaningful.